elad-bar/ha-blueiris/README.md

 # BlueIris

+## Change-log
+Jan 17 2020 - Fixed binary sensor for motion / audio to work without zones (no need to define MOTION_A to get its off event)

 ## Description

 Integration with Blue Iris Video Security Software.
 Creates the following components:

 * Camera - per-camera defined.
-* MQTT Binary Sensors (MOTION, AUDIO, EXTERNAL, WATCHDOG) - per-camera defined.
-The MQTT topic configured in Blue Iris should be `BlueIris/&CAM/&TYPE` for all cameras.
-Blue Iris will replace the macros with the correct camera short name and the alert type.
-Enter `ON` for the payload when triggered, and `OFF` for when trigger is reset.
-Make sure to check `Alert again when trigger is reset` to that Home Assistant gets notified when the alert ends.
+* MQTT Binary Sensors (MOTION, AUDIO, WATCHDOG) - per-camera defined.
 * Switch (Arm / Unarmed) - only when profiles and admin username and password are provided.
 * Support HLS Streams instead of H264.
 * Support SSL with self-signed certificate.

 ## Configuration

+#### Note that binary sensor changed in the latest version, below are more details.

 Basic configuration of the Component follows: